There’ll always be one…

+So there’ll always be safety procedures.
+They’re not really ridiculous, but not having them would be.
 No matter what job you work in, it pays to be alert when it comes to health and safety.
 Some jobs are obviously more dangerous than others, but accidents can happen in any type of workplace.
 The best policy is always to prevent an accident occurring in the first place rather than trying to deal with the consequences afterwards.

 As an employee, what can you do?

 Discuss any concerns you might have in relation to safety, health and welfare.
 If you have never seen it, ask your employer for a copy of the company safety statement A Company safety statement is the basis for the management of safety and health in the workplace and sets out an action programme for safeguarding employees at work.